phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 or `pbflux_ext = sum(pblum_ext / (4 pi)) + l3`.
 Note that in either case,
 the translation from `l3_frac` to `l3` (when necessary) will include extrinsic effects.
 See also [phoebe.frontend.bundle.Bundle.compute_l3s](phoebe.frontend.bundle.Bundle.compute_l3s.md).

+Note about boosting: as boosting is an aspect-dependent effect that does not affect normal intensities, boosting will not be included in any of the returned values, including `pbflux_ext` due to the approximation of flux explained above.
+This also means that boosting will be ignored in any scaling if providing `pbflux` (by setting `pblum_mode = 'total flux'`).

 This method is only for convenience and will be recomputed internally within [phoebe.frontend.bundle.Bundle.run_compute](phoebe.frontend.bundle.Bundle.run_compute.md) as needed.